 If the item 6 message appears, check the antenna, connection and cable; if they are secure, factory service is required.

-All these messages are displayed in conjunction with the "CHECK 8xx" message, which indicates a trouble on the address to which the communications device is programmed in the control.
+All these messages are displayed in conjunction with the "CHECK 8xx" message, which indicates a trouble on the address to which the Communications Device is programmed in the control.

 All of these events except Antenna Fault are sent to the event log and reported to the central station using Contact ID Event Code 333 (expansion device trouble).
 Antenna Fault uses Event Code 357.
-If the tamper is tripped, it uses Event Code 341 (expansion device tamper).
+If the tamper is tripped on the Communications Device, it uses Event Code 341 (expansion device tamper).